 Science & Social Media

-As Buddhini notes, the vast majority of people who write about science on social media do so with zero professional benefit.
+Most scientists writing about science on social media do so with zero professional benefit.
 In fact, we do it in our personal time.
 And in the grand scheme of things, we are the minority.
 Studies have shown that academics remain overwhelmingly cautious about using social media.
 Academics fear privacy, abuse and that their work may be de-valued if they use social media, but they also see that it’s valuable to connect with other researchers through social media.

 Despite Hall’s rudimentary musings, research finds that highly cited researchers do use social media, albeit sparingly.
 It makes sense that if they do not use social media consistently, they are unlikely to build a strong following.
 Hall has missed a major point about the function of social media, and the fact that the word “social” is there for a reason: you don’t get awarded followers by virtue of who you are or your publication rate.
 The scientists who build up strong following have worked hard to engage the public.

 Since students are high adopters of social media, it makes sense that scientists use this as a medium of public engagement and education.
 One study shows that faculty members want to use social media more but they have concerns about privacy and they lack confidence/knowledge in technology.